 I am very interested in history, and this story sounded fascinating.
 It was a fascinating story.
 I struggled along with Margaret in grasping what it meant to go from being a free woman to being a slave.
 And as a mother, it was painful to consider the consequences.

-On the other end of the spectrum of historical accounts is To Be a Slave by Julius Lester3, which contains accounts from former slaves as recorded in the early twentieth century, decades after slavery ended.
-Mr. Lester quotes from essential documents, inserting his own summaries of the issues that slaves dealt with.
-It’s obvious from his contributions that he’s an historical scholar of slavery.
+On the other end of the spectrum of historical accounts is To Be a Slave3, which contains true accounts from former slaves as recorded in the early twentieth century, decades after slavery ended.
+Mr. Lester quotes essential documents, inserting his own summaries of the issues that slaves dealt with.
+It’s obvious from his contributions that he’s a historical scholar of slavery.
 Although this book is geared toward young readers, it’s full of information (the best quotes out there), and it provides a realistic, painful, and serious account of what it meant to be a slave, to be owned by someone else.

 There are lots of great quotes about what freedom meant to them.

 You can take anything.
 No matter how good you treat it — it wants to be free.
 You can treat it good and feed it good and give it everything it seems to want — but if you open the cage — it’s happy.
 (Tom Robinson, quoted in To Be a Slave, page 138)

 I was most fascinated to read former slaves’ accounts of emancipation.
 The majority shared their delight at being free.
 But a few spoke wistfully of the masters they once worked for.
 Some did not seem happy with their life at that point.

 Two snakes full of poison.
 One lying with his head pointing north, the other with his head pointing south.
 Their names was slavery and freedom.
 The snake called slavery lay with his head pointed south and the snake called freedom lay with his head pointed north.
 Both bit the nigger and they was both bad.
 (Patsy Michener, quoted in To Be a Slave, page 151-152)